EdwardJXLi/Graph-Algorithms/README.md

 # Graph Algorithms
 A collection of some graph algorithms I wrote during my free time
-They all contain pretty in-deaph comments, so feel free to use as refrence
+They all contain pretty in-depth comments, so feel free to use as reference
 Some of these were homework for my [ALGO2](https://github.com/Team-ALGO2/ALGO2) Class

 ## Algorithms:
-- **Advanced Pathfinding Algorithms**
+- **Pathfinding Algorithms**
   - **Dijkstra’s algorithm (Done!)**
-    - Used to find smallest path from one node to any other node with non-negative weigth on vertices.
+    - Used to find smallest path from one node to any other node with non-negative weights on vertices.
 Some examples of its usage could be google maps to find shortest route.
   - **Bellman-Ford’s algorithm (Done!)**
-    - Similar to Dikjtra, but it can handle negative weigths.
-In return, it detect nagative cycles.
+    - Similar to Dijkstra, but it can handle negative weights.
+In return, it detect negative cycles.

 - **All Pairs Shortest Path Algorithms**
   - **Floyd-Warshall’s algorithm (Done!)**